 The minimum required capital for a Limited Liability Company is 10,000. -TL (Turkish lira).
 The capital of the company shall be paid in two years and up to four installments.

-Please find the company set up roadmap in Turkey;
+Please find the free zone company set up a roadmap in Turkey;

 - Partners’ passport translation and notarization